sing-lab/super-resolution/README.md

 3. Project requirements can be installed with `poetry install`

-# 3. Demo app
+# Demo app
 You can run the project demo locally or using docker.

-## Run in a docker container

-- Install docker desktop.

-- In a terminal, in the project root, run:

-  `docker-compose run --service-ports --rm app`

-Then access the demo app [here](http://localhost:8000)
+1. In a **container** with `docker-compose run --service-ports --rm app` (in the project root), then access the demo app [here](http://localhost:8000).

-Note: url shown in the terminal won't work as it is relative to the Docker container it’s running in.

-## Run locally

-To run the app locally:

-    poetry run streamlit run api/app/main.py
+2. **Locally** with `poetry run streamlit run api/app/main.py`

+Notes:
-To use GPU, NVIDIA cuda driver must be installed.
+- To use GPU, NVIDIA cuda driver must be installed.

-Predict the whole image in one run may lead to out of memory for big images.
+- Predict the whole image in one run may lead to out of memory for big images.
 Prediction is then made **tile by tile**.
+- In a container, the url shown in the terminal won't work as it is relative to the Docker container it’s running in.

-# 4. Train, test or predict with the full project
+# Train, test or predict with the full project

-You can run the project locally or using docker.
-Project can be used to train, predict or test a model, using the correct **configuration file**.
+This repo can be used to train, predict or test a model, using the correct **configuration file**: create your configuration file in the [configs](configs) folder, or use one of the existing config file.

 ## Download dataset
 You need to download the dataset and put in under folders defined in the config files.